embeddedkafka/embedded-kafka/README.md

 * Scala 2.11 is supported for all versions
 * Scala 2.12 is supported from `0.11.0`.

+Versions match the version of Kafka they're built against.

 ### How to use

-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "1.0.0" % "test"`
+* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "1.1.0" % "test"`
 * Have your `Spec` extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.
 ```scala